-Ms. Stein represents a wide range of companies and individuals, including media organizations, technology companies, video game companies, television and movie studios, fashion and beauty companies, record labels, financial organizations, authors and individual artists.
+Ms. Stein represents a wide range of companies and individuals, including media organizations, technology companies, video game companies, television and movie studios, fashion and beauty companies, record labels, financial organizations, authors, and individual artists.
 Her work involves litigation at the trial and appellate court levels.
 She is frequently called upon by companies and individuals seeking to protect, distribute and leverage content, and has broad experience representing companies in their most complex and high-stakes litigations.
+Ms. Stein also has significant experience vetting individuals for high-profile appointments in the content, tech, media, and political space, including by assessing potential conflicts of interest those appointments might pose.
 Ms. Stein was a key member of a trial team that won a federal jury verdict of $13.15 million in damages for the Estate of Elaine Steinbeck, the late wife of author John Steinbeck.

-Ms. Stein has also represented corporations and individuals in criminal and regulatory matters, including before the United States Department of Justice, the New York Attorney General’s Office and the Senate Permanent Subcommittee on Investigations.
+Ms. Stein has also represented corporations and individuals in criminal and regulatory matters, including before the United States Department of Justice, the New York Attorney General’s Office, the Federal Trade Commission, and the Senate Permanent Subcommittee on Investigations.
 She advises clients on compliance issues, including ethics and anti-corruption matters.

 Ms. Stein serves on the Board of Directors for Volunteer Lawyers for the Arts as well as the Board of Directors of the Irving Fine Society.
 She also serves on Jenner & Block’s Associate Evaluation Committee.

 Prior to joining Jenner & Block, Ms. Stein served as a law clerk to the Honorable Kent A. Jordan of the United States Court of Appeals for the Third Circuit and the Honorable Kimba M. Wood of the United States District Court for the Southern District of New York.